mlswg/mls-protocol/draft-ietf-mls-protocol.md

 re-derived.
 Forward secrecy *within* an epoch is provided by deleting message encryption keys once they've been used to encrypt or decrypt a message.
-Note that group secrets and message encryption keys are shared by the group, and thus there is a risk to forward secrecy as long as any member has not deleted these keys.
+Note that group secrets and message encryption keys are shared by the group.
+There is  thus a risk to forward secrecy as long as any member has not deleted these keys.
 This is a particular risk if a member is offline for a long period of time.
-Applications SHOULD have mechanisms for evicting group members which are offline for too long (i.e., have not changed their key within some period).
+Applications SHOULD have mechanisms for evicting group members that are offline for too long (i.e., have not changed their key within some period).

-New groups are also at risk of using previously compromised keys (as with post-compromise security), if a member is added to a new group via an old KeyPackage whose corresponding private key has been compromised.
+New groups are also at risk of using previously compromised keys (as with post-compromise security) if a member is added to a new group via an old KeyPackage whose corresponding private key has been compromised.
 This risk can be mitigated by having clients regularly generate new KeyPackages and upload them to the Delivery Service.
 This way, the key material used to add a member